 What is the difference between early decision vs. early action?
 Check out this article that explains the different college admissions timelines.

 Once again it is time to update your resume with all of the activities and awards you earned junior year.
 You may need this for summer programs, internships, and volunteer or paid positions.
 Additionally, an updated resume will be important senior year for scholarship applications.

 Letters of Recommendation

 Begin now with thinking about and asking for letters of recommendation.
 You will need a minimum of three letters for scholarships.
 It is important to think of who can attest to your varied abilities.
 Consider asking a teacher who can speak to your writing or verbal abilities and one who can attest to your math or technical skills.
 Consider who might be able to best discuss your character traits.
-Be sure to provide references that represent you as a well-rounded student. (link: tips in asking for letters of rec or steps to asking…).
+Provide references that represent you as a well-rounded student.

 March 12-16 - Spring Break, Schools Closed

 April 11 - Professional Development (JH and HS late starts)